-5.6 Implementation Details
+5.4 Implementation Details

-In the surrogate ranking training process, the target model is obtained by fine-tuning BERT on the training queries of the MS-MARCO-Doc and MS-MARCO-Pas, respectively.

-To train the surrogate ranking model, we leverage the test queries of the MS-MARCO-Doc and MS-MARCO-Pas as $Q_c$ , respectively.
-Following [9], we apply BERTbase released by Google.
+In the surrogate model training process: (1) For the target attack model, we obtain it by fine-tuning BERT on the training queries of the MS-MARCO-Doc and MS-MARCO-Pas, respectively.
+Following [9], we apply BERT{base} released by Google.
+Besides, to verify the effectiveness of our method to attack other NRMs (i.e., Section 6.5), we choose the Conv-KNRM [?] and Duet [36] as the target model which are implemented and trained following the previous work [?].
+(2) For the surrogate ranking model, we initialize it using the original BERT.
+To train it, we leverage the test queries of the MS-MARCO-Doc and MS-MARCO-Pas as Q_c , respectively.
+Following [9], we apply BERT{base} released by Google.
 For the MS-MARCO-Doc, we use the official top 100 ranked documents retrieved by the QL model following [8].
 For the MS-MARCO-Pas, initial retrieval is performed using the Anserini toolkit [58] with the BM25 model to obtain the top 100 ranked passages following [31].
-The ranked list $L_c$ is obtained by utilizing the target BERT model to re-rank the above initial ranked list and the length N is set to 100.
+The ranked list L_c is obtained by utilizing the target ranking model to re-rank the above initial ranked list and the length N is set to 100.
 We set k = 1 in Eq.
 (6) since every query in the MS-MARCO-Doc and most queries in the MS-MARCO-Pas have only one relevant document.

 In the token importance ranking process, the number of top important tokens m in PRADA is set to 50 and 20 for the MS-MARCO-Doc and MS-MARCO-pas, respectively.
 For fair comparison with the baselines, we also set n to 50 and 20 for the MS-MARCO-Doc and MS-MARCO-pas, respectively.
 Besides, we will analyze the effect of m in PRADA on the attack performance.

-In the embedding space perturbation process, the PGD step size $\alpha$ is set to 45 and the number of iteration $\eta$ is set to 3.
-In the important word replacement process, we set the minimum similarity $\lambda$ to 0.5.
+In the embedding space perturbation process, the PGD step size α is set to 45 and the number of iteration η is set to 3.
+In the important word replacement process, we set the minimum similarity λ to 0.5.

 We evaluate PRADA on 200 queries (i.e., |Q| = 200) randomly sampled from the dev set in the MS-MARCO-Doc and MS-MARCO-Pas datasets, respectively.
 For each query, we attack 9 target documents in the top 100 documents, which are obtained by picking 1 out of every 10 documents.
 Specifically, we randomly choose 1 document from 9 ranges in the document list, i.e., [11, 20], [21, 30], ..., [91, 100], respectively.
 Note that we do not choose documents from the range of [1,10] since it is not necessary to attack the top-10 documents for ranking promotion.
-Code will be available at URL.